MY PICKS FOR THE FALL MUSIC SEASON: SEPTEMBER

 Monday 24 – DANIEL WEEKS is giving a recital at CCM.
 His pianist: the incomparable Donna Loewy.
 His rep: Franz Liszt’s Three Songs from Schiller’s William Tell, Songs of Remembrance and Songs of the Night and the Stars by Antón García Abril, and Tom Cipullo’s The Land of Nod.
 Weeks is the possessor of a ringing lyric tenor voice that he can pull back to the nicest mezza-voce we’ve heard since Nicolai Gedda hung his operatic hat.
 At 8 pm at CCM’s main Recital Hall.
 TKTS: ccm.uc.edu/boxoffice

-Sunday 30 – AKROPOLIS REED QUINTET – Unless one is from out of town (or doesn’t get out much) one’s likely to have heard of Matinee Musicale Cincinnati, and if one loves classical music concerts featuring today’s promising talents and tomorrow’s stars, one is likely to have been to one or more Matinee Musicale concerts sometime during the past 107 years.
-The 108th season kicks off with the Akropolis Reed Quintet, whose publicity photo promises a surprisingly entertaining concert.
+Sunday 30 – AKROPOLIS REED QUINTET – Unless one is from out of town (or doesn’t get out much) one’s likely to have heard of Matinee Musicale Cincinnati, and if one loves classical music concerts featuring today’s promising talents and tomorrow’s stars, one is likely to have been to one or more Matinee Musicale concerts sometime during the past century plus this one.
+The 106th season kicks off with the Akropolis Reed Quintet, whose publicity photo promises a surprisingly entertaining concert.
 The august MMC has changed a few things to keep up with the times, such as the time for its daytime concerts (formerly AM weekdays, now mostly PM weekends) and its ticketing system, now through http://www.musichall.org Its unreasonably reasonable pricing has not changed, however.
 Still an astounding $15 for single tickets, $70 for five events… (How do they do it?)
 Memorial Hall at 3 PM.

 We’ll be back with more in October.